ME-ICA/tedana/docs/building decision trees.rst

 ``tedana`` involves transforming data into components, currently via ICA, and then calculating metrics for each component.
 Each metric has one value per component that is stored in a component_table dataframe.
-This structure is then passed to a "decision tree" through which a series of binary choices categorize each component as **accepted** or **rejected**.
-The time series for the rejected components are regressed from the data in the final denoising step.
+This structure is then passed to a "decision tree" through which a series of binary choices categorizes each component as **accepted** or **rejected**.
+The time series for the rejected components are regressed from the data in the `final denoising step`_.

-There are several decision trees that are included by default in ``tedana`` but users can also build their own.
+There are a couple of decision trees that are included by default in ``tedana`` but users can also build their own.
 This might be useful if one of the default decision trees needs to be slightly altered due to the nature of a specific data set, if one has an idea for a new approach to multi-echo denoising, or if one wants to integrate non-multi-echo metrics into a single decision tree.

 Note: We use two terminologies interchangeably.
 The whole process is called "component selection" and much of the code uses variants of that phrase (i.e. the ComponentSelector class, selection_nodes for the functions used in selection).
-Instructions for how to classify components is called a "decision tree" since each step in the selection process branches components into different intermediate or final classifications
+The steps for how to classify components is called a "decision tree" since each step in the selection process branches components into different intermediate or final classifications.

+.. _classification output descriptions: classification output descriptions.html
+.. _final denoising step: denoising.html

 .. contents:: :local:
-.. _classification output descriptions: classification output descriptions.html

 ******************************************
 Expected outputs after component selection